InternetOfHealthcare/serverless-workshop/w01-basic/README.md

 ![image](images/05.png)

 ### 6. Now let's see a leap year example.
-Check the code bisiesto and to run it change the Handler Field to "index.bisiesto".
+Check the code bisiesto and to run it change the Handler Field to "<isindex></isindex>.bisiesto".

 ![image](images/06.png)